9 Cyber Monday Beauty Deals That Are too Good to Pass Up

 The Deal: From Nov.
 23-26 take 30% off all purchases online (some exclusions apply).

-Our Pick: Erno Laszlo Hydra Therapy Memory Sleep Mask,
+BUY IT: Erno Laszlo Hydra Therapy Memory Sleep Mask,

 $95, $66.50